 Thomas was responsible for Buffon’s change position from a midfielder to a goalkeeper.
 The whole of Italy owes still owes him to date.

 Italian Athletes have been well paid over the years.
-Having a mum and dad who are celebrated athletics literally means coming from a rich family background.
-This is the case of Gianluigi Buffon.
+Having a mum and dad who are celebrated athletes literally means coming from a rich family background.
+This is the case with Gianluigi Buffon.
 Here, we give you an insight into Gigi’s parents.

-FATHER: Buffon’s father, Adriano Buffon was a weightlifter.
+Buffon’s father, Adriano Buffon, was a weightlifter.
 He was born on 15th Sep 1945 in Latisana, Italy by Masocco Giorgio (father) and Paolini Teresa (mother).
 Below is a photo of young Adriano.

 Following his athletic retirement, Adriano worked as a P.E. school teacher.

-MOTHER: Gigi’s mother, Maria Stella Buffon was a discus thrower who also represented Italy at the national level.
+Gigi’s mother, Maria Stella Buffon, was a discus thrower who also represented Italy at the national level.
 She joined her husband to work as a PE school teacher after her retirement.

 Below is a recent photo of Gigi’s athletic parents, Mr and Mrs Adriano Buffon.
-Both his mum and dad are aging gracefully.
+Both his mum and dad are ageing gracefully.

 Below is a photo of Buffon Sister, Veronica Buffon.
 She was born in 1975.
 Veronica Buffon played volleyball for the Italian national volleyball team.

-Gigi is rich and very handsome.
-This by implication means there is bound to be relationship complications throughout his life.
-We present to you, details of his relationship life.
+To start with, Gigi is rich and very handsome.
+This, by implication, means there is bound to be relationship complications throughout his life.
+We present to you details of his relationship life.

-Gigi Buffon’s love story dates back to 2005 when he met and fell in love with Alena Seredova.
-Alena was the first runner-up of Miss Czech Republic in 1998 and her country’s representative at Miss World 1998.
+Gigi Buffon’s love story dates back to 2005, when he met and fell in love with Alena Seredova.
+Alena was the first runner-up of the Miss Czech Republic in 1998 and her country’s representative at Miss World 1998.

-On May 2014, Buffon announced to get a divorce with his Spouse.
+In May 2014, Buffon announced to get a divorce from his Spouse.
 They separated after three years of marriage.